mariamsm1/Master_Thesis2020/README.md

 Contains the main analysis scripts that were used before and throughout the classification task.<br>
 The folder involves the following: <br>
 1. Preprocessing-scripts :
-  1. crop.py : crops original nuclei, cells, mitochondria images + lysosome images + predicted CellProfiler's cell images + predicted nuclei images from the best Unet's model + overlay lysosomes on top of cells images.
-All of these images were cropped to 224x224 based on center coordinates of the predicted nuclei images.
-  2. mask-and-split.py : masks objects around the center object (cell) to obtain a single cell image or training the classifier.
-  3. cross-validation.ipynb : script for splitting data into train,validation and test images.
-  4. rotate_flip_augmentation.py: performs rotation and flipping augmentation on the single cell images.
+  i. crop.py : crops original nuclei, cells, mitochondria images + lysosome images + predicted CellProfiler's cell images + predicted nuclei images from the best Unet's model + overlay lysosomes on top of cells images.
+All of these images were cropped to 224x224 based on center coordinates of the predicted nuclei images. ii. mask-and-split.py : masks objects around the center object (cell) to obtain a single cell image or training the classifier. iii. cross-validation.ipynb : script for splitting data into train,validation and test images. iv. rotate_flip_augmentation.py: performs rotation and flipping augmentation on the single cell images.
-  5. Brightness_augmentation.ipynb : performs brightness augmentation on single cell images.
+  v.
+Brightness_augmentation.ipynb : performs brightness augmentation on single cell images.

 2. Models:
 See Models_summary.ipynb to have an insight about the different models trained in this project.